adiehl96/Network-Science-Datasets/Protein/README.md

 # Protein
+This dataset describes interactions between 230 different proteins.
+The interaction is encoded as a 1 if two proteins do bind and as a 0 if they do not.

 ## Origin
 The data was first described in a paper by [Hoff (2007)](https://proceedings.neurips.cc/paper/2007/hash/766ebcd59621e305170616ba3d3dac32-Abstract.html).
 The authors sourced the data from a publication by [Butland et al.](https://doi.org/10.1038/nature03239) in which they showcased a method to detect interacting proteins.
 They published the interaction data as a pdf supplement, which likely was the basis for the network used by Hoff.
 Hoff selected the largest connected component of the graph, which includes 230 proteins.